georgemarselis-nvi/libcertstore/README.md

 `libcertstore` is dual-licensed:

-- **Apache-2.0** (default) — for commercial use, proprietary integration, and open source projects that prefer permissive licensing.
+- **Apache-2.0** (default) — for commercial use, proprietary integration, and open source projects that prefer liberal licensing.
 Includes explicit patent protection.
 - **GPL-3.0** — for projects that require copyleft.
 Available on the `gpl` branch.

 Choose whichever license fits your use case.
-Contributions are accepted under both.
+Contributions are accepted under both and ported to both.

 ---